vicjos77/portafoliogatsby/content/jobs/Vrr Computer/index.md

 - Collaborated with the implement Erp System in multiple customer of the company   create a circuit administrative, accounting and human resource management.
 I migrate the current system to new in minutes,

-i was develop aplication and parameterization of computer systems.
+i was developing aplication and parameterization of computer systems.
-Next I show you the list of some companies in which I work:
+Next I will show you the list of some companies  where i have worked:

     - Biglidue Peleterie (Shop market line)
     - Carenero yatch Club (System Pay of month)